rdegges/rdegges-blog/articles/2012/a-developers-conundrum.md

+---
-Title: A Developer's Conundrum - Dev / Prod Parity
+title: "A Developer's Conundrum - Dev / Prod Parity"
-Date: 2012-07-10
-Tags: programming
+date: "2012-07-10"
+tags: ["programming"]
+slug: "a-developers-conundrum-dev-prod-parity"
-Summary: Want to make your life easier when writing production quality software?
-You should try to keep your development environment as similar to your production environment as possible.
+description: "Want to make your life easier when writing production quality software?
+You should try to keep your development environment as similar to your production environment as possible."
+---

 ![Grim Reaper Bust][]